ngnnah/readydemo-2025-06-06-prompt-protocol/slides/presentation.md

 ## Step 1.1: 🗣️ AI Asks Clarifying Questions

-Before writing, the AI *must* ask questions to gather details:
+Clear context for the AI lead to a better PRD:

 - Key AI tools to feature?
 - Productivity gains to highlight?
 - Specific tasks to demonstrate?
 - Presentation structure?

-Clear answers lead to a better PRD.

 ---